City of Bradford: Education

 Education in the city is provided for by a number of schools and colleges.
 State schooling is managed by Bradford local education authority.
 There are also a number of independent (private) and free schools, such as Bradford Grammar School, Woodhouse Grove School and Bradford Girls Grammar School.
 Bradford College and the University of Bradford are the main further and higher education providers.

+Media

+Television

+In terms of television, the area is served by BBC Yorkshire and ITV Yorkshire both broadcast from nearby Leeds.

+Radio

+The radio stations that broadcast to the area are: